Obama, Oprah and More Attend Tom and Rita's 30th Anniversary Party

 The stars flocked to Tom Hanks and Rita Wilson's Pacific Palisades house for the couple's 30th wedding anniversary party on Saturday night.

-The biggest names on the A-list were there, including Kate Hudson, Martin Short, Isla Fisher Oprah Winfrey, Barack Obama, Kurt Russell, Goldie Hawn, Martin Short, Jimmy Kimmel and Conan O'Brien.
+The biggest names on the A-list were there, including Kate Hudson, Martin Short, Isla Fisher Oprah Winfrey, Barack Obama, Kurt Russell, Goldie Hawn, Jimmy Kimmel and Conan O'Brien.

 An eyewitness says that the party began at 7 p.m. and went until close to midnight.

-In an amazing moment, Jimmy, Conan, Martin, Goldie, Kurt and Martin were all spotted hanging out as they waited at the valet.
+In an amazing moment, Jimmy, Conan, Goldie, Kurt and Martin were all spotted hanging out as they waited at the valet.
 Now that's one line we wouldn't mind waiting in!

 In 2016, Wilson gushed to E!
 News at the Chanel x MOMA film benefit honoring her two-time Oscar-winning hubby.

-"I always thought my husband is a work of art, but now there's proof that he's an work of art," Wilson gushed.
+"I always thought my husband is a work of art, but now there's proof that he's a work of art," Wilson gushed.
 "He's amazing.
 It's fantastic and it's celebratory and I have to say I think his films all over the years have meant a lot to a lot of people.
 I think there's something to be said about the choices of the films that he's done and as a collective thing it's pretty nice and pretty impressive."

 In addition to having impressive film and TV careers, the longtime pair have two sons, Chester "Chet Haze" Hanks and Truman Hanks, together.
 Tom also has son Colin Hanks and daughter Elizabeth Hanks from a previous marriage to Samantha Lewes.